byexpert110/codeigniter-blog/README.md

 Use the file blogproject.sql to import it into the database which you just created.<br>

 # Login Credentials
-When the sql file is imported successfully you can use the below login credentials for the exploring the project:-<br>
+When the sql file is imported successfully you can use the below login credentials for exploring the project:-<br>
 Username: test Password: test <br>
 Username: medge Password: medge <br>